 Understanding Our Approach To Mediation

 In employing an evaluative approach to mediations, Mr. Betts enters every mediation session fully prepared to discuss the factual and legal issues the case presents.
-Although Mr. Betts limits the amount of time he charges for preparing for mediation sessions to a maximum of three hours, Mr. Betts, in advance of every mediation session, devotes whatever time is necessary (typically more than three hours) to studying the parties’ mediation submissions, all of the documents the parties have filed with the court and any deposition transcripts and other discovery materials the parties provide to him.
+All of Mr. Betts’s preparation time - typically at least several hours - is included in the flat rate charged for the mediation.
+Preparation time includes all time spent studying the parties’ mediation submissions, all of the documents that parties have filed with the court and any deposition transcripts and other discovery materials the parties provide to him.
 Mr. Betts’s thorough preparation allows him to evaluate and discuss the issues in the case in an informed manner.

 In using an evaluative style and in substantively engaging with the parties and their counsel concerning the factual and legal issues of the case, Mr. Betts avoids the “cookie cutter” approach regrettably used in many mediations where the role of the mediator is reduced to shuttling settlement proposals back and forth between the parties.